 In a large bowl, combine pumpkin puree, brown sugar, white sugar, cinnamon, ginger, nutmeg, cloves, and eggs.
 Mix thoroughly.
 Slowly stir in the evaporated milk.
 Set aside.

 Preheat the oven to 425 degrees.
-Remove the dough from the refrigerator and roll out on a well-floured board into a circle, rolling from the center to the edge, turning and flouring the dough to make sure it doesn’t stick to the board.
+Remove the dough from the refrigerator and roll it out on a well-floured board into a circle, rolling from the center to the edge, turning and flouring the dough to make sure it doesn’t stick to the board.
 Fold the dough in half, place it in a pie pan, and unfold it to fit the pan.
 Crimp the edges with your fingers or a fork.

 Reduce the temperature to 350 degrees and bake for an additional 40-50 minutes or until a knife inserted in the center comes out clean.